StanfordLegion/legion/tutorial/realm/profiling/Profiling.md

 Realm profiling adopts a callback design, where a profiling task is launched to report profiling results when an operation is completed.
 Therefore, as shown on the code above, we need to specify the task (`COMPUTE_PROF_TASK`) and processor (`profile_proc`) to be used to launch the task for the ProfilingRequest.
+It is noted that we use utility processor to launch profiling tasks because we want to leave the cpu processor for regular tasks.
+It does not mean that profiling tasks can not be launched on cpu processors.

 ## Adding Performance Metrics